PrimeLens/ruby-essential-training/README.md

 #### My notes taken during course from kevin skoglund, lynda.com

     # this is a single line comment

     =begin
       this is a multi line comment
-		IMPORTANT!  the = must be the first character on the line =end
+      IMPORTANT!!! the = must be the first character on the line =end

+    # ruby devs prefer TWO space indentation not four, this is kinda important to the community

+On the command line

     $ irb                # start interpreter on command line
     $ irb --simple-prompt